-But thanks to the newest venture from the globally placed team at MotoDreamer.
+But thanks to the globally placed team at MotoDreamer.
 The incredible high-altitude roads and formidable passes of the Lhasa and Everest regions are unlocked.

-Now with a tour tailor-made for the discerning and experienced community of motorbike Adventure Traveler, wherever they may be.
+Now with a tour tailor-made for the discerning and experienced community of Adventure Motorcycle Touring Rider/Traveler, wherever they may be.

 So why Tibet on a motorcycle?

 Why Should you Tour on Two Wheels in the Tibetan Himalayas?